apache/druid/docs/development/extensions-core/kinesis-ingestion.md

   last processed sequence number if continuing, or starting from the beginning or ending of the stream if this is a new stream).
 2. Discover any running indexing tasks that are writing to the supervisor's datasource and adopt them if they match the supervisor's configuration, else signal them to stop.
-3. Send a status request to each supervised task to update our view of the state of the tasks under our supervision.
+3. Send a status request to each supervised task to update the view of the state of the tasks under supervision.
 4. Handle tasks that have exceeded `taskDuration` and should transition from the reading to publishing state.
 5. Handle tasks that have finished publishing and signal redundant replica tasks to stop.
 6. Handle tasks that have failed and clean up the supervisor's internal state.